kubegc/liteKube/docs/leader/usage.md

 # Command-Line parameters

 Because there are so many parameters that can be set, and some components have similar parameter meanings.
-We use completely file-based parameter input, and only a few necessary functions take command-line arguments. such as ：
+We use completely file-based parameter input, and only a few necessary functions take command-line arguments. such as:

 - get help and view allowed args: